Exclusion of judicial review in Singapore law: General rule

 However, what is of significance is that his Lordship did not expressly reject the effectiveness of such ouster clauses where the decision is valid.
-He recognized that "[u]ndoubtedly such a provision protects every determination which is not a nullity".
+He recognised that "[u]ndoubtedly such a provision protects every determination which is not a nullity".
 Peter Cane has written that Lord Reid thus affirmed that "the ouster clause in question would be effective to prevent the award of a judicial review remedy only if the error of law was within jurisdiction".
 However, it appears that Anisminic had defined the concept of jurisdictional error of law so broadly that it had made redundant the old divide between jurisdictional and non-jurisdictional errors and had "led to the use of the word 'jurisdictional' in a wide sense to cover all errors of law which entailed illegality".
 The judgment thus had the effect of reducing the effect of statutory ouster clauses and expanding the limits of judicial review.

 Later cases have treated Anisminic as implying that any action committed in error by an administrative agency or body is deemed to affect the jurisdiction of the body to carry out the action, and hence is reviewable by a court of law despite the ouster clause.
-The blurred distinction between jurisdictional and non-jurisdictional errors of law was recognized and discussed in R. v.
+The blurred distinction between jurisdictional and non-jurisdictional errors of law was recognised and discussed in R. v.
 Lord President of the Privy Council, ex parte Page (1992).
 The House of Lords reviewed the development of general principles of judicial review since Anisminic and concluded that the courts will intervene to ensure that the powers of public decision-making bodies are exercised lawfully.
 In his judgment, Lord Browne-Wilkinson referred to O'Reilly v.
 Mackman (1983) and opined that "the decision in [Anisminic] rendered obsolete the distinction between errors of law on the face of the record and other errors of law by extending the doctrine of ultra vires."
 Thus, an ouster clause is ineffective when the decision-maker has acted unlawfully, whether the unlawfulness is jurisdictional or non-jurisdictional in nature.
 This is because "Parliament had only conferred the decision-making power on the basis that it was to be exercised on the correct legal basis: a misdirection in law in making the decision therefore rendered the decision ultra vires".

 The issue was revisited in the subsequent case of R. (on the application of Cart) v.
 Upper Tribunal (2011).
 The Supreme Court of the United Kingdom disapproved of certain pronouncements by the lower courts which appeared to signal a return to the pre-Anisminic position.
 According to Lord Dyson, this was not justified as "the importance of Anisminic is that it showed that a material error of law renders a decision a 'nullity' so that the decision is in principle judicially reviewable".
 He went on to state that "as a matter of principle, there is no justification for drawing the line at jurisdictional error".
 In his opinion, any restrictions on judicial review require justification and, prima facie, such review should be available to challenge the legality of decisions of public bodies.